sparkplug/momoapi-node/README.md

 const { Collections, Disbursements } = momo({ callbackHost: process.env.CALLBACK_HOST });
 ```

-Currently, the library only supports `Collections`.
-Let us create a client with the previously generated credentials for the `Collections` product.

 ## Collections

 The collections client can be created with the following paramaters.
 Note that the `userID` and `userSecret` for production are provided on the MTN OVA dashboard;